odinuv/web/en/apv/articles/javascript/index.md

 {: .note}
-You can use [ordinary `class` and `extends` keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) in new versions of JavaScript.
+You can use [ordinary `class` and `extends` keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) to define classes in new versions of JavaScript.

 ## AJAX
 AJAX stands for *asynchronous JavaScript and XML* although [JSON](http://json.org) format is currently much more